Direct applications to the Household Support Fund closed at 12 midday on Monday 23 February 2026.

 Eligibility

-You are eligible to access this support through the Household Support Fund if all the following apply to you (and your spouse/partner):
+Households are eligible to access Household Support Fund financial support, if all of the following apply (to both you and others living in your household):

-- have income levels less than identified in the tables below.
+- Have income levels less than identified below:

-If you are paid monthly the figures are before any tax due, though you should include all sources of income.
-This includes income from sources such as benefits, pensions, students or dependents grants and income from property or other investments.
+If you are paid monthly, the figures below are before any tax and you must include all sources of income which includes benefits received, pensions, income from property or other investments.

 Gross annual income |